fossadev/fossabot-docs/docs/variables/charity.md

 ## $(charity.amount_raised)

-Returns the name of the total raised for the Charity in the current campaign that the channel is running.
+Returns the total amount raised for the charity in the current campaign that the channel is running.

 #### Parameters